Five Things to Do When Caregiving Becomes Too Much

 Lists can be overwhelming.
 Caregivers already have long lists of projects to complete.
 The thought of adding one more item to the list may feel impossible—like too much extra effort.
 Feeling overwhelmed is common for caregivers.

-The only way out of overwhelm is taking action.
+The only way out of overwhelm is to take action.
 One day at a time—one step at a time.

 (1) Koval, C.A. et al., The Burden of Responsibility: Interpersonal Costs of High Self-Control.
 Journal of Personality and Social Psychology 2015, Vol. 108, No. 5, 650-766.